 Dealing with the Registry of Motor Vehicles can be challenging on a good day.
 If you have been notified that the Massachusetts Registry of Motor Vehicles has, or is planning to, suspend your right to drive you may appeal that decision.
 Attorney Patrick Donovan has the experience you need to help you get your license back.
-Attorney Patrick Donovan, a criminal defense attorney and an experienced former prosecutor, has fought successfully for his clients at the Massachusetts Registry of Motor Vehicles.
+Attorney Patrick Donovan, a criminal defense attorney, and an experienced former prosecutor, has fought successfully for his clients at the Massachusetts Registry of Motor Vehicles.

 The Massachusetts Registry of Motor Vehicles has the power to suspend your license for a variety of reasons.
 Some suspensions are mandatory and others are discretionary.
 Three, five, or seven surchargeable offenses within certain times the Massachusetts Registry of Motor Vehicles, will lead to a mandatory suspension.

 The Massachusetts Registry of Motor Vehicles may also suspend someone’s right to drive because of Improper Operation.
-Here, the registry may suspend the person’s right to drive for 30 DAYS because of an improper operation of a motor vehicle, or indefinitely where a medical or mental condition exists.
+Here, the registry may suspend the person’s right to drive for 30 DAYS because of improper operation of a motor vehicle, or indefinitely where a medical or mental condition exists.

-Massachusetts Registy of Motor Vehicles Appeals Attorney
+Massachusetts Registry of Motor Vehicles Appeals Attorney

 Massachusetts DMV Lawyer